sirosen/globus-sdk-python/docs/user_guide/getting_started/minimal_script.rst

 .. note::

     The default behavior for a :class:`UserApp` is to do a CLI-based login flow.
-    This behavior can be disabled or customized in numerous ways.
+    This behavior, and more, can be disabled or customized in numerous ways.

     For the full menu of options, look at the documentation about :ref:`Using a GlobusApp! <using_globus_app>`